Generalized hyperbolicity for diffeomorphisms of Banach spaces: Discussion and open questions

+\textbf{Exponential dichotomy, transversality, and generalized hyperbolicity.} For finite-dimensional sequences of linear isomorphisms, generalized hyperbolicity coincides with the existence of exponential dichotomies on $\Zz^+$ and $\Zz^-$ together with the transversality condition \cite{PilCL,Pli77}.
+In infinite dimensions, the implication from exponential dichotomies on $\Zz^\pm$ together with transversality to generalized hyperbolicity is considerably more subtle, and we single it out.

+\begin{quest} When do exponential dichotomies on $\Zz^{\pm}$ together with the transversality condition imply generalized hyperbolicity? \end{quest}

+We expect that in a Hilbert space Pilyugin's construction \cite{PilCL} can be adapted by gluing the two half-line splittings at $k=0$ and replacing the finite-dimensional angle estimate by an open-mapping argument.
+In a general Banach space, such a construction would require a bounded projection onto $ D=E^{s,+}_0\cap E^{u,-}_0, $ which may fail to exist even when the two intersecting subspaces are complemented.
+This is a continuous-selection obstruction related to the Bartle--Graves and Michael selection theorems \cite{BartleGraves1952,Michael1956I,Michael1956II}.

-\textbf{Converse implication.} Note that for diffeomorphisms on finite-dimensional compact manifolds the Lipschitz shadowing property implies $(C, \lambda)$-structure \cite{TikhLipSh}.
-It would be interesting to understand if a similar statement is correct for infinite-dimensional spaces.
-We expect that similarly to \cite{TikhLipSh, TikhHolSh} one can prove that Lipschitz shadowing implies bounded solution property for differentials trajectories with uniform constant $L$.
-The main difficulty is to prove that bounded solution property implies generalized $(C, \lambda)$-structure.
+\textbf{Converse implication.} On compact finite-dimensional manifolds, Lipschitz shadowing implies generalized hyperbolicity by \cite{TikhLipSh} and Theorem~\ref{stat:finite-dimensional-characterization}.
+We ask whether the same implication holds in Banach spaces.
+Following \cite{TikhLipSh,TikhHolSh}, we expect Lipschitz shadowing to imply the bounded solution property, with a uniform constant, for the derivatives along trajectories.
+The main difficulty is the converse linear implication: whether the bounded solution property implies generalized hyperbolicity.

-We believe that it might be useful additionally assume that $\Bb$ is a Hilbert space.
-Let $A_k: \Bb \to \Bb$ be a sequence of linear isomorphisms satisfying bounded solution property with constant $L$.
-Consider sequence of subspaces $E_k \subset \Bb$ and operators $B_k: E_k \to E_{k+1}$ (similarly to Gram-Schmidt process) defined as
+A natural first step is to assume that $\Bb$ is a Hilbert space.
+Let $\{A_k:\Bb\to\Bb\}$ be a sequence of bounded linear isomorphisms satisfying the bounded solution property with constant $L$.
+Following a Gram--Schmidt-type construction, consider subspaces $E_k\subset\Bb$ and operators $B_k:E_k\to E_{k+1}$ defined by

-Then $\{B_k\}$ satisfy bounded solution property with constant $L$ as well.
-In the work of the author \cite[Lemma 4.2]{TikhHolSh} it was shown that for the case $dim E_k = 1$ bounded solution implies generalized $(C, \lambda)$-structure with $C = C(L)$, $\lambda = \lambda(L)$.
-In the proof for general case \cite[Theorem 2.3]{TikhHolSh} the constants $C$ and $\lambda$ change with increasing of the dimensions.
-However we believe that the argument can be improved and applied for infinite-dimensional Hilbert space.
+The finite-dimensional argument of \cite[Lemma~4.2, Theorem~2.3]{TikhHolSh} yields generalized hyperbolicity, but the resulting constant $C$ tends to infinity and $\lambda$ tends to $1$ as the dimensions of the spaces $E_k$ increase.
+The main challenge is to obtain dimension-free estimates that extend to an infinite-dimensional Hilbert space.